huaweicloud/terraform-provider-huaweicloud/docs/resources/as_configuration.md

 * `ecs_group_id` - (Optional, String, ForceNew) Specifies the ECS group ID.
 Changing this will create a new resource.

+  -> To ensure service reliability, an ECS group allows ECSs within in the group to be automatically allocated to different hosts.

 * `tenancy` - (Optional, String, ForceNew) Configure this field to **dedicated** to create ECS instances on DeHs.
   Before configuring this field, prepare DeHs.
 Changing this will create a new resource.